Seyid Riza

+Seyid Riza (سەید ڕەزا, c.
+1863 – 15 November 1937) was an Alevi Kurdish political leader of Dersim, a religious figure and the leader of the Dersim rebellion.

 Biography

-Riza was born in circa 1863 in Lirtik—a village in the Ovacık district—as the youngest of four sons of Seyid Ibrahim, leader of the Hesenan tribe.
+Riza was born in Lirtik, a village in the Ovacık district, as the youngest of four sons of Seyid Ibrahim, leader of the Hesenan tribe.
 Seyid Riza succeeded his father as leader after Ibrahim's death in accordance with his will.
-During the First World War he led the tribe on the side of the Ottoman Empire against the Russians.
+During the First World War he led the tribe on the side of the Ottoman Empire against the Russians during their occupation of Eastern Anatolia and the Dersim region.
 He reportedly did not always comply with the demands placed upon him by the Ottomans, for instance refusing to hand over for deportation Armenians in his area of influence during the Armenian genocide.

-He also granted protection to the leaders of the Koçgiri Rebellion.
+He also granted protection to the leaders of the Koçgiri rebellion.
 After the establishment of the Turkish Republic in 1923, Seyid Riza was a constant concern for the Turkish government as he remained largely autonomous and beyond the control of authorities in the Dersim region.
 Following the passing of the Resettlement law in 1934, and the Tunceli Law in 1935, Seyid Riza began to oppose the Turkish authorities.
-The Tunceli Law prescribed that the Dersim region would become Tunceli province and placed it under military control of the Fourth Inspectorate General.
+The Tunceli Law prescribed that the Dersim region would become Tunceli province and placed it under military control of the Fourth Inspectorate General by a military operation on the native people living there.
 During the Newroz festivities of March 1937, Seyid Riza called for a rebellion against the Turkish government.
 The rebellion was suppressed by the Turkish military by September of the same year.
 On September 12, 1937, he was arrested with seventy-two other rebels on their way to negotiations with the Turkish government.